 Is bottled water better than tap water?

 Nope.
 In Australia, our drinking water is of such good quality that it is equal to or better than bottled water.
 It’s expensive and lacks fluoride that our tap water has. fluoride is added to our drinking water to improve our teeth enamel (making them less prone to cavities).
 Bottled water is expensive and massively contributes to land fill.
 Get yourself a couple of nice drink bottles, fill them up from the tap and keep them in the fridge.

 Tips for drinking more water

-Many people struggle to find water appealing, especially if sugary drink are drink often.
-Try cutting back and having water, milk and tea only as your main drinks and save other drinks for occasional treats.
+Many people struggle to find water appealing, especially if sugary or flavoured drinks are your norm.
+Try cutting back on soft drinks and juice and having water, plain milk and tea as your main drinks – these all count towards your count.

 - Get a nice water bottle that fits in your bag.

 - For out and about, aluminium and glass do a better job of keeping cool than plastic.

 - Fill your bottle and add ice and frozen blueberries before you head out the door.
 Add a handful of ice and a squeeze of lemon or lime juice and a handful of raspberries to a jug of water kept in the fridge.

 - Keep a large jug of water in the fridge so there’s always chilled water on hand.